ricardo460/fermat-org/README.md

     }
 ```

-For other text editors do have to edit the file .jshintrc for ours, which is in-visualization platform.
+In other text editors you have to edit the file .jshintrc for ours, which is in-visualization platform.

 ### Part II: Downloading the repository Fermat-org.

 #### Creating a fork of a repository Fermat-org.

 A fork is a copy of a repository.
-Forking a repository allows you to freely experiment with changes without
-affecting the original project.
+Forking a repository allows you to freely experiment with changes without affecting the original project.

 To create a fork follow these steps: